mollahdev/hooks-js/README.md

 npm i @mollahdev/hooks-js
 ```

-> A simple and efficient event manager for JavaScript for frontend.
+> A simple and efficient event manager for JavaScript.
 > This package assumes that your code will run in an ES2015+ environment.

 ### API Usage